stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 2. Filter by _index_ using the _filter_ bit-mask from the `VkMemoryRequirements` of the object in question.

-3. Filter by matching the supported memory properties against the _optimal_ properties of the request or fall back to the _required_ properties.
+3. Filter by matching the supported memory properties against the _optimal_ properties of the request.

+4. Or fall back to the _required_ properties.

 The allocation algorithm is encapsulated in a new component: